llambiel/letsecureme/post.md

         }
     }

-_N.B replace the server name and SSL certificate paths with your domain._

-And reload nginx:
+When done, reload Nginx:

     sudo nginx -t && sudo nginx -s reload

 Let's review some important config items that we've just added:

-    listen 443 ssl http2;
+*   `listen 443 ssl http2;`

-With this directive, we tell Nginx to listen over SSL and also support the connection over the new [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) standard, if the client browser support / request it.
-Please note that HTTP/2 is SSL/TLS only
+    With this directive, you tell Nginx to listen over SSL and also support the connection over the new [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) standard, if the client browser support / request it.
+Please note that HTTP/2 is SSL/TLS only!

-    ssl_protocols TLSv1 TLSv1.1 TLSv1.2;
+*   `ssl_protocols TLSv1 TLSv1.1 TLSv1.2;`

-We disable old and weak SSLv2/SSLv3 protocols and allow only the TLS ones.
+    Disable old and weak SSLv2/SSLv3 protocols and allow only the TLS ones.

-    ssl_ciphers EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;
+*    ssl_ciphers EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;
     ssl_prefer_server_ciphers On;

-This is the cipher list we support.
-This list is in our opinion one of the most well balanced between security and support by older web browsers.
-We also ask Nginx to prefer our ciphers over the ones requested by the client.
+    This is the cipher list you tell Nginx to support.
+This list is in my opinion one of the most well balanced between security and support by older web browsers.
+Nginx will prefer those ciphers over the ones requested by the client.

-    ssl_stapling on;
+*   ssl_stapling on;
     ssl_stapling_verify on;

-We enable OCSP stapling.
-OCSP stapling is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/).
+    Enable OCSP stapling, wich is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/).

-    add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";
+*   add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";

-Here we add a HTTP header instructing the client browser to force a HTTPS connection to our domain and all our Subdomains for 1 year. __Warning__ be careful here before applying it in production, you must ensure first that __all your subdomains (if any) are being secured as well__.
+    This adds an HTTP header instructing the client browser to force a HTTPS connection to your domain and to all of its subdomains for 1 year.
+    __Warning!__ Be careful here before applying it in production, you must ensure first that __all your subdomains (if any) are being secured as well__.
+Your subdomains will be forced over https as well, and if not properly configured, will become unreacheable.

 Let's re-test again our setup with [Qualys SSL](https://www.ssllabs.com/ssltest/):